SnowyMouse/invader/README.md

 [Frequently asked questions]: #frequently-asked-questions

 [What operating systems are supported?]: #what-operating-systems-are-supported
+[Who owns my map when I build it?]: #who-owns-my-map-when-i-build-it
 [Why GPL and not MIT or BSD?]: #why-gpl-and-not-mit-or-bsd
 [How can I get Invader under a different license?]: #how-can-i-get-invader-under-a-different-license
 [Are there any GUI tools?]: #are-there-any-gui-tools